admin-shell-io/smt-semantic-models/README.md

 - no template qualifiers with type "Cardinality" or any other qualifiers are generated
 - the idShort of the Element within a SML has the idShort of the list, not of the element
 - no mapping to SubmodelElement "File", instead mapping to SMC with two properties "resourceValue" and "contentType"
+- Concept Descriptions: For enumerations no valueList is created for its values (example :HazardousSubstanceClassChrateristicEnum in MaterialComposition)

 # Open Questions